Aminul Islam Danesh Mia

-Aminul Islam Danesh Mia (1919–2006) was a Bangladesh Awami League politician and the former Member of Parliament of Faridpur-15.
+Aminul Islam Danesh Mia (1919–2006) was a Bangladesh Awami League politician and a member of parliament for Faridpur-15.

 Early life

 Mia was born on 20 October 1919 in Kabirajkandi village, Shariatpur District, East Bengal, British India.

 Career

 Mia was elected to parliament from Faridpur-15 as a Bangladesh Awami League candidate in 1973.
 He was a member of the Constituent Assembly of Bangladesh.

 Death

 Mia died on 23 January 2006.